NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 you've successfully completed the installation you can deactive the environment using `mamba deactivate` and continue with the other setups, as needed.

+You can also install Nextflow following the instructions on the [Nextflow website](https://www.nextflow.io/docs/latest/getstarted.html) if you want to have it installed outside of a Conda environment.

 ## Installing R Markdown

 We also use Mamba to install R Markdown: make sure your working directory is in